zzxwill/odps/intl.en-US/Best Practices/Demo: Modify incompatible SQL.md

 **ORDER BY is not followed by the LIMIT statement.**

 By default, MaxCompute requires that ORDER BY be followed by the LIMIT statement to limit the number of data records.
 Because ORDER BY is used for full data sorting, the execution performance is low without the LIMIT statement.
-For example:
+Examples:

 Incorrect syntax: